fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - Rodney G. S. Carter, “Of Things Said and Unsaid: Power, Archival Silences, and Power in Silence” _Archivaria_, September 25, 2006, 215–33.

 {% include alert.html class='danger' title='Reading reflection' text="
-- Softball question as we wind up the first half: What ideas in the article were most and least intersting?
+- Softball question as we wind up the first half: What ideas in the article were most and least interesting to you?
 "%}